 The city has been investing in establishing new lines of communication with the community, a 300Mbs fiber optic internet downtown, smart sensors all over the city, IoT-enabled sprinklers (Albuquerque lies in the Chihuahuan Desert and water is scarce), open data interfaces, and many more capabilities.
 All these technologies make living in the city more pleasant.

 It's not just technology.
-The city has designed their 311 Contact Center approach around the CX.
+The city has designed their 311 Contact Center approach around Oracle CX Service.
 In the US, 311 is the local number you can dial to contact the city for non-emergency situations.
 Carrie Prothero, 311 Division Manager, explained how her department is more than just a phone number people can dial.
 There is a full contact center behind the number, with well-designed processes, highly trained agents, and multiple contact channels.
 Plus, it’s deeply integrated with various city departments.

 Check out this short video of how Amazon Alexa works in Albuquerque.